Arman Taranis

-Arman Taranis (born 30 July 2001) is a Danish footballer of Bosnian descent, who plays as a forward for Danish club Ringkøbing IF.
+Arman Taranis (born 30 July 2001) is a Danish footballer of Bosnian descent, who plays as a forward for Swedish Allsvenskan club Degerfors IF.

 Club career

 SønderjyskE

 Taranis started playing at Felding Gymnastik og Idrætsforening (SFGIF).
 After a spells at Herning Fremad and at FC Midtjylland which he joined as a U14 player, Taranis moved to SønderjyskE in the summer 2017 as a U17 player.
 On 31 March 2017, 15-year old Taranis signed his first three-year youth contract with SønderjyskE.

 Taranis got his official debut for SønderjyskE on 5 September 2019, when he played 49 minutes against BK Viktoria in the Danish Cup.
 His debut in the Danish Superliga came on 8 July 2020 against Lyngby BK.
 On the following day, he was permanently promoted to the first team squad, signing a new professional deal with SønderjyskE for the rest of 2020.
 However, on the last day of the 2020-21 summer transfer market, Taranis' contract was terminated by mutual consent.